Which place is cheaper, Cape Town or Kruger National Park?

 Both Cape Town and Kruger National Park are popular destinations to visit in the summer with plenty of activities.

 Kruger National Park is a little warmer than Cape Town in the summer.
-The temperature in Kruger National Park is usually 28°C (83°F) in January, and Cape Town stays around 21°C (70°F).
+The daily temperature in Kruger National Park averages around 28°C (83°F) in January, and Cape Town fluctuates around 21°C (70°F).

 In January, Kruger National Park usually receives more rain than Cape Town.
-At this time of the year, Kruger National Park gets 95 mm (3.7 in) of rain, while Cape Town receives 14 mm (0.6 in) of rain.
+Kruger National Park gets 95 mm (3.7 in) of rain, while Cape Town receives 14 mm (0.6 in) of rain each month for the summer.

 Both Cape Town and Kruger National Park during the autumn are popular places to visit.

 In the autumn, Kruger National Park is a little warmer than Cape Town.
-Typically, the autumn temperatures in Kruger National Park in April are around 24°C (76°F), and Cape Town is about 18°C (64°F).
+Typically, the autumn temperatures in Kruger National Park in April average around 24°C (76°F), and Cape Town averages at about 18°C (64°F).

 Kruger National Park usually gets around the same amount of rain in April as Cape Town.
 Kruger National Park gets 38 mm (1.5 in) of rain, while Cape Town receives 41 mm (1.6 in) of rain this time of the year.